-The term “codeless” is “code” that means the tool’s syntax is high-level, which is nice, and buried in some kind of interaction editor, which is not nice.
+The term “codeless” is “code” which means the tool’s syntax is high-level, which is nice, and buried in some kind of interaction editor, which is not nice.
 Interaction editors (and similar methods of selecting syntax) make things easier for the user initially, but over time it’s faster to just write it out rather than hunting and pecking through a long tree of syntax choices.
-Basically, it’s quicker to type the word “Click” than having to scroll through a huge dropdown list and select it.
+Basically, it’s quicker to type the word “Click” than to scroll through a huge dropdown list and select it.
 More importantly, fully understanding the entire process in the system under test is valuable.

 Integrated Suite (of Testing Solutions)

 This one is owned by larger companies in the testing space that often acquire technology rather than building solutions from the ground-up.
-On the surface it sounds like the user is in for a seamless experience with a variety of complimentary tools, but in reality: The user ends up dealing with a dis-jointed, un-streamlined suite of overly piece-mealed out programs with overlapping functionalities, different interfaces, and in some instances, the user is even forced to import/export between each tool to take advantage of functionality that really should be in one clean interface.
+On the surface it sounds like the user is in for a seamless experience with a variety of complementary tools, but in reality: The user ends up dealing with a dis-jointed, un-streamlined suite of overly piecemealed out programs with overlapping functionalities, different interfaces, and in some instances, the user is even forced to import/export between each tool to take advantage of functionality that really should be in one clean interface.

 Train a Bot